Daniel-Walbolt/vuelidify/README.md

 			},
 			zaa: {
 				// Validate zaa reactively and when v$.validate() is invoked.
-				// Notice how validation can depend on other properties in the parent.
+				// Notice how you can validate using other properties in the model.
 				$reactive: [minNumber(10)],
 				$lazy: [
 					(params) => {
-						const isBar = params.parent.bar;
+						const isBar = params.model.bar;
 						return {
 							isValid: isBar ? params.value > 100 : true,
 							message: "Must be greater than 100 when bar is true"